 We follow the recent literature that exploits a task based approach to technological change.
-This approach has gained popularity in the last two decades due to its ability to shed light on the evolution of the occupational structure (Autor, Levy, and Murnane, 2003, Autor and Dorn, 2013), something that the canonical model of skill-biased technological change in its basic version cannot do (Acemoglu and Autor, 2011).7 Recently, this approach has been used in macroeconomic settings to model technological change due to the arrival of robots.
-Accorduant Restropo (2020) estimate the equilibrium impact of introducing robots in local labor market, finding negative effects in terms of employment and wages.
-According that task displacement, due to the introduction of new technologies that can perform those tasks, can explain much of the changes in education wage differentials between 1980 and 2016.
-Accordingly and Restrepo (2022a) find that automation is associated with aging of the working population, because the latter creates a shortage of middle-aged workers who perform manual tasks.
+This approach has gained popularity in the last two decades due to its ability to shed light on the evolution of the occupational structure (Autor, Levy, and Murnane, 2003, Autor and Dorn, 2013), something that the canonical model of skill-biased technological change in its basic version cannot do (Acemoglu and Autor, 2011).
+Recently, this approach has been used in macroeconomic settings to model technological change due to the arrival of robots.
+Acemoglu and Restrepo (2020) estimate the equilibrium impact of introducing robots in local labor market, finding negative effects in terms of employment and wages.
+Acemoglu and Restrepo (2022b) focus on wage inequality, finding that task displacement, due to the introduction of new technologies that can perform those tasks, can explain much of the changes in education wage differentials between 1980 and 2016.
+Accomply and Restrepo (2022a) find that automation is associated with aging of the working population, because the latter creates a shortage of middle-aged workers who perform manual tasks.
 Moll, Rachel, and Restrepo (2022) discuss how automation can increase inequality.
 The benefits of technological change accrue not only to high-skilled workers, who see an increase in their productivity, but also to owners of capital in the form of higher capital incomes.
 Concurrently, automation can lead to stagnant wages, and so stagnant incomes at the bottom of the distribution of assets, thus widening inequality in both incomes and assets over the population.
 These contributions suggest that the task approach to technological change displays factual predictions on the allocation of labor across occupations on one side, and on the wage distribution on the other side.
 In this paper, we exploit this type of technological change to study how the reallocation of labor across occupations after a technology shock can generate technological unemployment.
 In terms of the quantitative exercise, we study the response of the economy to a zero-probability unexpected (MIT) exogenous shock to the number of tasks that robots can perform in an occupation, which can be interpreted as a technological revolution in the spirit of Caselli (1999).
-In his model, new technologies that arrive exogenously require workers to acquire more skills to operate them with respect to previous ones.
-In our model the technological shock in one type of occupation (e.g., middleskilled) can trigger a reallocation of workers to another type of occupation (e.g., high-skilled), for which they require more training.8
+In his model, new technologies that arrive exogenously require workers to acquire more skills to operate them with respect to previous technologies.
+In our model the technological shock in one type of occupation (e.g., middle-skilled) can trigger a reallocation of workers to another type of occupation (e.g., highskilled), for which they require more training.8 Directly related to our research question is Beraja and Zorzi (forthcoming).
+They show how the degree of automation in a decentralized equilibrium is suboptimal, which opens a role for policy to improve welfare.
+As in this paper, they also study the effect of automation in a setting in which there are reallocation frictions across occupations.
+Compared to their approach, we assume that automation arrives as an exogenous shock and focus on the role of barriers to labor mobility created by training barriers.
+In addition, we calibrate the differential arrival of automation in high- middle- and

-$^{^{6}}$ We stop in 2019 due to the COVID pandemic.
+6We stop in 2019 due to the COVID pandemic.